In-flight entertainment: History

 The first moving-map system designed for passengers was named Airshow and introduced in 1982.
 It was invented by Airshow Inc (ASINC), a small southern California corporation, which later became part of Rockwell Collins.
+The system worked by generating a video of the map and distributing it to overhead projectors in the cabin.
+The maps for the system were developed by hand tracing hundreds of paper maps with a light pen and a SPARCstation tablet.
 KLM and Swissair were the first airlines to offer the moving map systems to their passengers.